-Nutrigenomix is pleased to provide you with your Personalised Nutrition and Fitness Report based on your individual genetic profile.
+Nutrigenomix is pleased to provide you with your vegan friendly Plant-Based Personalised Nutrition and Fitness Report based on your individual genetic profile.
 Your recommendations are based on the most current evidence-based scientific research that has been published in peer-reviewed journals and reviewed by our team of world-renowned experts in the field of nutrigenomics.

 Our laboratory has used state-of-the-art genetic testing procedures to analyse your DNA sample.
 We examined your genetic code to determine how your genes can influence recommendations related to weight management, body composition, cardiometabolic health, food intolerances, eating habits, fitness performance and injury risk.
-Based on these results, we developed a series of nutrition and fitness recommendations that are aligned with your genetic profile and gathered additional genetic insights for you and your healthcare provider to consider.
-As new discoveries in the field of nutrigenomics are made, you will have the opportunity to access this information to further fine-tune your personalised nutrition and fitness plan.
+Based on these results, we developed a series of nutrition and fitness recommendations that are aligned with your genetic profile and plant-based lifestyle, and gathered additional genetic insights for you and your healthcare provider to consider.